HKDI DESIS Lab for Social Design Research

-- The 1st Open Design Forum was staged on 28-29th November 2014 for active citizens in Hong Kong to meet with international social design pioneers to collaboratively investigate how to co-create an open society.
+- The 1st Open Design Forum was staged in November 2014 for active citizens in Hong Kong to meet with international social design pioneers to collaboratively investigate how to co-create an open society.
 The forum’s first conception involved ‘meeting the pioneers’ – in which the lab invited six key design thinkers from different social design groups to come to HKDI to share their insights on Hong Kong society.
 Together we imagined how we could make Hong Kong a more open society through design.

-HKDI DESIS Lab.
+- HKDI DESIS Lab.
 Open Design in Action: Design Debates & Projects for Our Open Society.
 Hong Kong, 2016.
 ISBN: 978-988-13962-3-5

 - HKDI DESIS Lab.
 Fine Dying: Let’s Co-design Our Dying Issues《死過界》 Hong Kong, 2015.
 ISBN: 978-988-13961-4-3

-HKDI DESIS Lab.
+- HKDI DESIS Lab.
 Conversations from Open Design Forum 2014: Co-creating Our Open Societies through Design.
 Hong Kong, 2015.
 ISBN: 978-988-13961-3-6

 - Lee Y & Moore P (eds).
 DESIS Network Presents: Ageing, Ingenuity & Design International Cases Collection 2015.
 DESIS International Network, 2015.
 ISBN: 978-988-12325-6-4

 - French H & Lee Y. Patterns of Living: Hong Kong’s High-Rise Communities 《設計生活模式 香港高樓社區》.
 Hong Kong: New Talents Press, 2013.
 ISBN: 978-988-12324-4-1